fxboxed/eugo/content/greece/specials/pools/_index.md

 It's a smaller hotel, which can be a nice change if you're not into huge resorts.

-Think of it as a cozy getaway with a memorable experience by the [infinity pool](https://www.tripadvisor.com/HotelsList-Santorini-Hotels-With-Balconies-zfp42305.html).

 That pool?
 It's something else.